Toyota Tacoma: TRD Extreme and T/X Baja

-From model years 2011 to 2014, the Tacoma was offered in 1500 units of the T/X Baja package.
-The package includes upgraded lifted suspension with Eibach springs and TRD Bilstein coil-overs at the front and TRD Bilstein reservoir shocks at the rear with an additional leaf spring.
+From model years 2011 to 2014, the 1500 Tacomas were offered in the T/X Baja package.
+This includes an upgraded, lifted suspension with Eibach springs and TRD Bilstein coil-overs at the front and TRD Bilstein reservoir shocks at the rear with an additional leaf spring.
 The bead-lock style wheels were wrapped in BF Goodrich All-terrain tires.
 The Baja model also includes a stainless steel TRD exhaust.
 The iconic Baja shift knob is also available for the six-speed manual transmission models.